OrchardCMS/OrchardDoc/Documentation/Asset-pipeline.markdown

 Orchard includes an asset pipeline which builds the scripts and styles for each module.
-You can opt-in to it by using a manifest file called `assets.json` which lives in the root folder of each module.
-This manifest file lists groups of assets such as `.css`, `.js`, `.less`, `.ts` etc. Each group within the manifest file will output a single compiled and minified file.
+You can opt-in to it by using a manifest file called `Assets.json` which lives in the root folder of each module.
+This manifest file lists groups of assets such as `.css`, `.js`, `.less` and `.ts`.
+Each asset group within the manifest file will output a single compiled file.

 ## Overview